 Among its many accomplishments, the Pew Center:

-- Produced nearly 100 peer-reviewed reports on climate science, economics, policy and solutions.
+- Produced more than 100 reports on climate science, economics, policy and solutions.

 - Testified before Congress 30 times and worked closely with key members on bipartisan legislation.